High school boys soccer: Salisbury’s Robins, Cortes lead all-county team - Salisbury Post

 It wasn’t always smooth.
 On Feb.
 24, there was a 3-0 loss to an Oak Grove team that lost 10-1 to Ledford and would finish seventh in the 10-team CCC.
 But the Hornets learned from it.
 They got better.

-“I did my best to try to lead,” Cortez said.
+“I did my best to try to lead,” Cortes said.
 “I tried to keep the communication going with our keeper, the backs, the midfielders and the strikers.
 I tried to keep my team organized.
 If people messed up, I told them they messed up, and I told them them to do the same for me if I messed up.
 It was the craziest season I’ve ever experienced, but we learned to hold each other accountable.”

 Robins was a rock, starting on opening night at CATA.
 He got clobbered, had blood dripping from a knee, but stayed in.
 He knew the Hornets didn’t have a backup.